realduziy/PyCord-Bot/README.md

 This bot is being developed by: duziy#9305

-Duziy's does not claim to own any of the code that is used for this bot as most of it is from ChatGPT, StackOverflow, or Youtube!
+I do not claim to own any of the code that is used for this bot as most of it is from ChatGPT, StackOverflow, or Youtube!

 Library I am using: